ricsanfre/pi-cluster/docs/_docs/backup.md

 ![velero-backup-process](/assets/img/velero-backup-process.png)

 As storage provider, Minio will be used.
-See specific installation documentation using Minio as backend [here](https://velero.io/docs/v1.7/contributions/minio/).
+See [Velero's installation documentation using Minio as backend](https://velero.io/docs/v1.7/contributions/minio/).

 ### Configuring Minio bucket and user for Velero